Priyadharshini-rajamani/Pharma-classifier/README.md

-Input the pharma snippets
-YOu will see the output in the form of table and see all the classifications
+Input the pharma snippets and, you will see the output in the form of table and see all the classifications